Dresel/RouteLocalization/Documentation/SelectingAndTranslatingRoutes.md

 ### Distinguish overloaded actions by parameters

-If you have actions with the same name you must specifiy those so RouteLocalizations now which route to translate:
+If you have actions with the same name you must specifiy those so RouteLocalizations knows which route to translate:

     [Route("MyActionWithStringParameter/{parameter}")]
     ActionResult MyAction(string parameter)